| |

 How do I make it?

-Preheat oven to 375 F. In a large bowl, mix all the batter ingredients until combined.
+Preheat oven to 375 F, then in a large bowl, whisk all of the batter ingredients until combined.

-A mixing bowl filled with cobbler batter with a whisk inside
+A mixing bowl filled with cobbler batter before being whisked

-In another large bowl, mix all the filling ingredients until combined.
+In another large bowl, mix all the filling ingredients besides the butter until combined.

 Cherry cranberry cobbler filling cooking in an Xtrema pan